-Imagine, if you will, Bram Stoker: a dour, somewhat dull man who always feels a bit out of place in the illustrious company of his fellow fantastical authors – like a clerk joining a circus.
+Imagine, if you will, Bram Stoker: a dour, somewhat dull man who is always out of place in the illustrious company of his fellow fantastical authors – like a clerk joining a circus.
 Do you really believe that this man came up with Dracula, of all things?

 The protagonists don’t like each other, and that’s fine – it could even be fun!
 But it isn’t.
 Instead, both just show off the worst in themselves and in the other.
 You get shown some fun facts about their lives (like, Oscar was into Bram’s wife before they married), and the rest is nerd traps about Dracula, Dorian Gray, and general Victorian Fantasy trivia.
 That wasn’t really enough to carry the book for me.